-If the parent of a student who has been found to exhibit a pattern of non-attendance and who has been enrolled in home education fails to provide a portfolio for review by the committee, the committee must notify the Superintendent of schools who must then terminate the home education program and require the parent to enroll the student in an attendance option provided under s.
-1003.01(13)(a),(b),(c), or (e), F.S., within three (3) days.
+If the parent of a student who has been found to exhibit a pattern of non-attendance and who has been enrolled in home education fails to provide a portfolio for review by the committee, the committee must notify the Superintendent of schools who must then terminate the home education program and require the parent to enroll the student in an attendance option provided under s.1003.01(13)(a),(b),(c), or (e), F.S., within three (3) days.
 Failure of the parent or guardian to enroll a student in an attendance option after termination of a home education program constitutes noncompliance with the compulsory attendance requirement and may result in criminal prosecution of the parent under s.
-1003.27(2), F.S., s.
-1003.26(2), F.S., states the parent or guardian shall not be eligible to re-enroll the child for 180 calendar days.
+1003.27(2), F.S., s.1003.26(2), F.S., states the parent or guardian shall not be eligible to re-enroll the child for 180 calendar days.

-If a student subject to compulsory school attendance will not comply with attempts to enforce school attendance, the parent or the district school Superintendent or his or her designee shall refer the case to the case staffing committee pursuant to s.
+If a student subject to compulsory school attendance or the parent will not comply with attempts to enforce school attendance, the parent or the district school Superintendent or his or her designee shall refer the case to the case staffing committee pursuant to s.
 984.12, F.S. and the district school Superintendent or his or her designee may file a truancy petition pursuant to the procedures in s.
-984.151 or (2), F.S.
+984.151 or (2), F.S. after all reasonable efforts to resolve the non-enrollment behavior are exhausted.